Rickey07/Z-BAY/README.md

-# 🛍️ Awesome E-Commerce Project 🌟
+# 🛍️ Z-BAY Awesome E-Commerce Project 🌟

 Welcome to our awesome e-commerce project!
 This is a README.md file to guide you through our project and get you started.